Skip to content

 9. Children’s Privacy

-BiteSense is not intended for children under 13 years of age.
-We do not knowingly collect personal information from children under 13.
+BiteSense is not intended for anyone under 18 years of age.
+We do not knowingly collect personal information from anyone under 18.

-If you believe that a child under 13 has provided us with personal information, please contact us at info@bitesense.app, and we will take steps to delete such information.
+If you believe that someone under 18 has provided us with personal information, please contact us at info@bitesense.app, and we will take steps to delete such information.

 10. International Data Transfers